AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 **Actions:**

--  It deploys a new Magento instance based on Pull Request changes.
+-  It deploys a new instance based on Pull Request changes.
 -  Deployment takes approximately 2 minutes.
 -  By default, instances have a lifetime of 3 hours.
 All deployments are then terminated.